Researchers Say Distracted Walking Is On The Rise For Pedestrians With Smartphones

 A new study from the University of British Columbia shows that smartphone use can be just as dangerous for pedestrians as it is for drivers, reports Science Daily.

-UBC engineers analyzed the movements and walking patterns of pedestrians using smartphones to determine how mobil use affects the average person while walking.
+UBC engineers analyzed the movements and walking patterns of pedestrians using smartphones to determine how mobile use affects the average person while walking.
 The findings could possibly be used in the future to develop safer roads and autonomous vehicles.
 The study was recently published in the Transportation Research Record.

 Researchers used automated video analysis in order to examine the walking behavior and movements of pedestrians while at a busy four-way intersection located in Kamloops, B.C.
 Three cameras were mounted at the intersection for the purposes of the two-day study to allow researchers to capture and analyze the movements of 357 pedestrians.